oruga-ui/oruga/packages/docs/documentation/README.md

 To understand how the plugins work with Nuxt.js, take a look at the [NuxtJS plugin documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-plugins).

-Take a look at the [official NuxtJS + Oruga example](https://github.com/oruga-ui/demo-nuxtjs).

 ## Customization

 Oruga allows you to customize components in 3 different ways: